-According to the domino theory and the historical precedence in Europe and North America, 'Plan A' for Japan should have been to redress the discrimination by joining ACFTA.
+According to the domino theory and the historical precedents in Europe and North America, "Plan A" for Japan should have been to redress the discrimination by joining ACFTA.
 This path, however, was blocked.
-ACFTA was not an organisation that outsiders could join.
+ACFTA was not an organization that outsiders could join.
 With Plan A out of the running, a Plan B was needed.
 This was always going to be convoluted since its goal was to redress possible discrimination from a trade bloc without formally joining the trade bloc.
-Other parts of the world's experience with the regionalism game suggested two Plan-B responses: (i) form a separate trade bloc with other excluded nations (Japan-Korea FTA), and (ii) seek bilaterals with the smaller/more-susceptible members of the new trade bloc (Japan-ASEAN bilaterals).
+Experience in other parts of the world in regionalism suggested two Plan-B responses: (i) form a separate trade bloc with other excluded nations (Japan-Korea FTA), and (ii) seek bilaterals with the smaller/more-susceptible members of the new trade bloc (Japan-ASEAN bilaterals).
 The Japanese government opted to follow both.
 The Korean government faced a similar situation and adopted similar solutions.

-If the Japan-Korea FTA gets signed, it is likely to trigger another domino effect since China will face the possibility of discrimination in two of the three largest economies in the region.
-A Korea-US FTA would also trigger a domino effect, but unless the US proves willing to radically alter its FTA "template" - i.e. the basic FTA deal offered to the many other nations that have signed or are negotiating FTAs with the US - the Korea-US FTA is likely to be politically unpalatable to Korea.
-Moreover, the US side is likely to have political difficulties with a Korea-US deal, even if it follows the template since the Korean manufacturing sector is far more competitive than that of other US FTA partners.
-Of course, high-minded geo-strategic reasons may offset the opposition of US and Korean special interest groups, so anything can happen, but such reasons do not yet appear to be pressing.
+If the Japan-Korea FTA gets signed, it is likely to trigger another domino effect since PRC will face the possibility of discrimination in two of the three largest economies in the region.
+A Korea-US FTA would also trigger a domino effect, but unless the US proves willing to radically alter its FTA "template"-the basic FTA deal offered to the many other nations that have signed or are negotiating FTAs with the US-the Korea-US FTA is likely to be politically unpalatable to Korea.
+Moreover, the US side is likely to have political difficulties with a Korea-US deal, even if it follows the template, because the Korean manufacturing sector is far more competitive than that of other US FTA partners.
+Of course, high-minded geostrategic reasons may offset the opposition of US and Korean special interest groups, so anything can happen, but such reasons do not yet appear to be pressing.